Chemistry of Incidence

 Selected by Esther Johnson, artist and filmmaker.
 Johnson is Senior Lecturer in Filmmaking at Sheffield Hallam University.
 In 2011 she was awarded the Philip Leverhulme Prize for Performing and Visual Arts. blanchepictures.com

-A discussion between the curator and the artists will follow the screening.
+A discussion between Esther Johnson and the artists will follow the screening.

 Fly Birdie Fly uses Sports Science as a gateway into Art and vise versa.
 Capitalising on the different language of sports, science, and art the film tracks the flight of a shuttlecock.
 The narrative and poetic film interprets the process of analysis, using sound, data, and a flock of geese. artysportysciencyart.co.uk